 5. In a hundred years or so, Lake Wabby will be gone

 Among Fraser Island lakes, Lake Wabby is truly the one of its kind.
-Don’t miss the opportunity of witnessing and exploring its rich wildlife, fresh green waters, fine, delicate sand dunes, and colourful history while you still can.
-Book a tour with us at K’gari Fraser Island Adventures or 4WD hire package.
-Our popular all inclusive Fraser Island tours include a trip to Lake Wabby and the rest of Fraser Island’s attractions, such as Lake McKenzie, Eli Creek, Champagne Pools and more.
+Don’t miss the opportunity of witnessing and exploring its rich wildlife, fresh green waters, fine, delicate sand dunes and colourful history while you still can.
+Book a tour with us at Drop Bear’s K’gari Adventures, or your own 4WD hire package.
+Our popular all-inclusive Fraser Island tours include a trip to Lake Wabby and the rest of Fraser Island’s attractions, such as Lake McKenzie, Eli Creek, Champagne Pools and more.